prajaktaukirde/AI_NLP_Query_Enginee/README.md

-# Firebase Studio
+# My Project

-This is a NextJS starter in Firebase Studio.
+This project is a web app for NLP QUERY ENGINE

-To get started, take a look at src/app/page.tsx.